ABOUT VISTA TALONS AAU BASKETBALL

 QUESTION: Where are practices held and which days of the week?

 ANSWER: Practice schedules usually aren’t released until late September or early October.
 Finding gym times for each team in each division is a big challenge.
-Typically, practices are held at Folsom Middle School, Vista High School or other schools in the Folsom & Rancho Cordova area.
+Typically, practices are held at Folsom Middle School, Vista High School and/or other schools in the Folsom & Rancho Cordova area.
 Practice schedules should be communciated by the head coach in September.

 QUESTION: When are the games and where are they held?